History of Memphis, Tennessee: Crump machine

 From the 1910s to the 1950s, Memphis was a locus of machine politics under the direction of E. H. "Boss" Crump, a Democrat.
 He obtained a state law in 1911 to establish a small commission to manage the city.
-The city retained a form of commission government until 1967 But Crump was in full control at all times, Using all the familiar techniques of the big city boss, who is willing to engage in ballot manipulation, patronage for friends, and frustrating bureaucratic obstacles for the opposition.
-Crump build a complex alliance with established power figures at the local state and national levels.
-He ensured the dissidents had little or no voice.
-At the center of his network was Cotton Row—The business elite that dominated the cotton industry.
-Second he included the modernizers, the business-oriented progressives who were most concerned with upgrading the infrastructure in terms of the waterfront, parks, highways and skyscrapers, as well as a moderately good school system.
-Working-class whites got their share of jobs.
+The city retained a form of commission government until 1967, and Crump was in full control at all times until his death in 1954.
+His management of the city was characterized by numerous techniques of control common among big city bosses, including ballot manipulation, patronage for friends, and frustrating bureaucratic obstacles for the opposition.

+Crump built a complex alliance with established power figures at the local, state, and national levels, ensuring that dissidents had little or no voice.
+At the center of his network was Cotton Row and the business elite that dominated the cotton industry.
+His coalition also included modernizers, the business-oriented progressives who were most concerned with upgrading the infrastructure of the city, including the waterfront, parks, highways, and skyscrapers, as well as a moderately good school system.
+To accomplish the goals of the modernizers, working-class whites were well-employed by the Crump machine.
 AFL labor unions were of marginal influence; CIO unions were not tolerated.
 Roger Biles argues that the political system was virtually unchanged from 1910 into the 1950s and 1960s, thanks to Crump's wire-pulling.
 Crump was the leading Tennessee supporter of Franklin Roosevelt and the New Deal.
-In turn the city received ample relief programs – which provided jobs for the unemployed, as selected by local machine lieutenants.
-As well the city was provided with major federal building projects, which helped fund the business community.
+In turn, the city received ample support from federal relief programs, which provided jobs for the unemployed, as selected by local machine lieutenants.
+The city also became a beneficiary of major federal construction projects, which helped fund the business community.
+Notably, Crump successfully lobbied Washington for large-scale public housing projects.
 Crump incorporated the black leadership in his outer circle, dispensing patronage in return for the black vote.
-Memphis was one of the largest southern cities in which blacks could vote, but segregation was as rigid as anywhere.
-Crump successfully lobbied Washington for large-scale public housing projects.
+Memphis was one of the largest southern cities in which blacks could vote, but segregation was no less rigid than elsewhere in the region.

 The city installed a revolutionary sewer system and upgraded sanitation and drainage to prevent another epidemic.
 Pure water from an artesian well was discovered in the 1880s, securing the city's water supply.
 The commissioners developed an extensive network of parks and public works as part of the national City Beautiful movement, but did not encourage heavy industry, which might have provided substantial employment for the white working-class population.
-The lack of representation in city government resulted in the poor and minorities being underrepresented.
+The lack of representation in city government resulted in the underrepresentation of the poor and minorities.
 The majority controlled the election of all the at-large positions.